-If there are multiple or larger pipes passing through the floor make hole(s) on the plank 13/4" greater than the radius of the pipes, cut the plank with a 45° angle towards the hole.
-The cut-off pieces are glued into position.
+If there are multiple or larger pipes passing through the floor make hole(s) on the plank 3/4" greater than the radius of the pipes, cut the plank with a 45° angle towards the hole.
+The cut-off piece edges are glued into position.
 Glue pieces together and engage with adhesive on subfloor for added stability.